chiahsing-loh/Secure-Network-Devices/README.md

 ### <ins>Objective</ins>

 This project aimed to provide hands-on experience securing network devices using Cisco Packet Tracer as a simulation tool.
-It focused on configuring authentication for routers and switches, implementing DHCP for efficient IP management, and enforcing security measures to protect switch ports from unauthorized access and potential threats.
+It focused on configuring authentication for routers and switches, implementing DHCP for efficient IP address management, and enforcing security measures to protect switch ports from unauthorized access and potential threats.
 This hands-on project was designed to enhance practical knowledge and strengthen understanding of network security.
 </br></br>
 ### <ins>Skills Gained</ins>